This site contains affiliate links. Please see Policies for more information.

 Jack is in the process of using Invisalign to straighten his teeth, and Invisalign is providing treatment in exchange for our honest thoughts and experiences.

-Are you thinking about Invisalign® Treatment for someone on your family–maybe even yourself?
+Are you thinking about Invisalign® Treatment for someone in your family–maybe even yourself?
 You might have noticed some of my Invisalign posts, and are interested in learning some more about Invisalign–you’ve come to the right place.
 Today, I’m sharing some Invisalign secrets with you.

-I’ve talked about our consultation process with our teen, I’ve also shared some gift ideas for people starting Invisalign, and what I’d say to moms who are thinking of getting Invisalign for this kids.
+I’ve talked about our consultation process with our teen, I’ve also shared some gift ideas for people starting Invisalign, and what I’d say to moms who are thinking of getting Invisalign for their kids.
 I love sharing my Invisalign secrets!

 Here’s something that is not a secret.
 Invisalign is a great option for orthodontic treatment.
 If you are curious about the process, here are some things that no one seems to talk about much!

 Is Invisalign Expensive?

 Many orthodontists are charging the same price or just slightly more for Invisalign.
 It’s becoming more and more affordable to do Invisalign versus traditional braces.

 Pain levels are not that bad!
 There are always going to be horror stories.
 In reality it’s less scary than all that.
 The first few days with each set of aligners are uncomfortable.
 Once your teeth adjust to the movement the pain level is manageable.
 A trick to managing the pain is to change your aligners at night.
 Take a pain medicine, put your new aligners in, head to bed.
 In the morning you’ll have slept through most of the initial discomfort.